Andreea-Ioanna/react-native-project/README.md

-# react-native-project
+# react-native-exam
-React native project - using Redux and typescript.
+This is a school project